locallyoptimistic/LocallyOptimistic/content/community.md

 In general, in this community, we trust that everyone will behave in ways that they believe are appropriate.
 There are some hard-and-fast rules in our [code of conduct]({{< relref "code_of_conduct.md" >}}), which we expect everyone to adhere to: specifically, rules prohibiting harassment and intolerant behavior.
 However, in general, we prefer to have guidelines for behavior rather than hard-and-fast rules in a way that promotes organic growth and discussion.

 We have had some great discussion in the #communityrules channel about how community members who also work for vendors should behave with respect to their and their competitor's competitors' products.
-There are three concerns we feel the need to address explicitly:
+There are three concerns we (the community) feel the need to address explicitly:

 * It should be clear when someone is making a comment if they are potentially biased
-* We do not want vendors bad-mouthing each others other's products
+* We do not want vendors bad-mouthing each others' products
 * We do not want this slack to become a sales-channel for vendors where conversations are consistently dominated by people promoting their own products.

-In order to address these, we want to propose two rules and two guidelines
+In order to address these, we (the community) want to propose two rules and two guidelines

 * Rule: if you are a vendor or an employee of a vendor-like entity, you should note that affiliation in your slack profile so that those reading the commentary can understand your potentially biased position
-* Guideline: make sure that we always keep the tone civil — in general, vendors should avoid commenting on a competitor’s technology unless they have specific nuances and differences they want to discuss.
+* Guideline: make sure that we always keep the tone civil — in general, vendors should avoid commenting on a competitors’ technology unless they have specific nuances and differences they want to discuss.
 Simply saying “x is bad” would violate this guideline
   * Note that this does not apply to non-vendors.
 If you've had a bad experience with a technology, you should feel free to express that without facing a burden of proof.
 * Guideline: vendors should generally avoid promoting their own product unless there is a very clear use-case.
 If someone asks about tools to solve a certain problem, a vendor could say “the big three service providers are alpha, beta, and gamma — i I work at gamma so i’m I'm biased toward that one.
-If you want to discuss more about the details, direct message me me remove extra me” and that would be fine.
+If you want to discuss more about the details, direct message me and that would be fine.
 Constantly posting "you should check out gamma" is not.
 * Rule: vendors should not send unsolicited sales direct-messages to members of the community -- if you are a vendor and someone direct-messages you to learn more about your product, that's great, but we do not want people using locally optimistic direct messages to spam for new customers.

 If you observe anyone violating these rules or guidelines (or you just see something that makes you uncomfortable or you believe is hurting the community) please reach out to an admin (@scott, @michael, @ilan, or @sam swift) and we'll address it.
 You can also send us an [email](mailto:locally-optimistic-admins@googlegroups.com).
 And, of course, we expect that we will need to continuously evolve as a community, so joining the #communityrules channel is a great place to participate if you have thoughts on how we can make the community better.